winzillion/FluxJava/README.md

 Dispatcher uses actions to inform store something to do.
 There are two properties in Action, type and data.
 The type tells store what to do and the data is the additional information for specific action.
-In the demo project, when a todo be added from UI the new todo will be included in the data of action.
+In the demo project, when a todo be added from UI, the new todo will be included in the data of action.
 * **ActionHelper**<br />
 ActionHelper assists ActionCreator to decide which action to create and how to prepare data in action when a request coming.
 * **Store**<br />